5608 Project Coordinator - AHEC

 MINIMUM ACCEPTABLE

-Experience: At least three years of experience in a health or education-related field is required.
-Experience in clinical training programs, preceptor development, or previous AHEC experience is preferred.
+Experience: At least three years of experience in public health or health-related field is required.
+Experience working at a local public health agency or state public health department is preferred.
 Public speaking, fiscal management, and project planning experience is preferred.
 Experience in creating and managing budgets is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-10. Helps to oversee the effective utilization of the department budget and monitors expenditures for AHEC an OPHI accounts, provides recommendations for optimum utilization of funds, helps to monitor contract and grant deadlines with internal and external agencies, and communicates with Financial Services to meet their requirements an requests.
+2. Helps to oversee the effective utilization of the department budget and monitors expenditures for OPHI accounts, provides recommendations for optimum utilization of funds, helps to monitor contract and grant deadlines with internal and external agencies, and communicates with Financial Services to meet their requirements and requests.

-11. identifies contract specifications and communicates effectively between departments.
+3. Identifies contract specifications and communicates effectively between departments and partners.

-13. Assists with the development and maintenance of affiliation agreements, helps to develop and maintain collaborative partnerships with local educators, organizations, health care professionals, and communities to meet objectives and targets and improve program delivery.
+4. Assists with the development and maintenance of affiliation agreements, helps to develop and maintain collaborative partnerships with organizations, professionals, and communities to meet objectives and targets and improve program delivery.

-14. Assists the Director in monitoring and reporting on strategic plan activities to AHEC staff and the Advisory Board.
+5. Assists the Director in monitoring and reporting on strategic plan activities to OPHI staff and partners.

-17. Complies with Missouri State University personnel, purchasing, and grant and contract administration policies and procedures and fulfills requirements of established by funding sources by accomplishing program goals and targets, preparing and maintaining documentation and reports specific to clinical training programs, participants, and goal completion, developing detailed work plans as directed for clinical training activities, maintaining assigned projects and activities within approved operations budgets, and maintaining files on activities, programs, and students.
+7. Complies with Missouri State University personnel, purchasing, and grant and contract administration policies and procedures and fulfills requirements of established funding sources by accomplishing program goals and targets, preparing, and maintaining documentation and reports, maintaining assigned projects and activities within approved operations, budgets, and maintaining files on activities, programs, staff and graduate assistants.

-19. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, attending appropriate regional, statewide, and national meetings, participating on committees as required, an attending training and/or courses as directed by the SWMO AHEC Director.
+11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, attending appropriate regional, statewide, and national meetings, participating on committees as required, an attending training and/or courses as directed by the OPHI Director.

-20. Helps to assure the overall success of the SWMO AHEC and OPHI by performing all other duties in accordance with grant contracts and as assigned by the AHEC Director and/or Director, OPHI.
+12. Helps to assure the overall success of OPHI by performing all other duties in accordance with grant contracts and as assigned by the Director, OPHI.

 SUPERVISION

-The Project Coordinator, AHEC is supervised by the Director, AHEC and supervises student workers and graduate assistants.
+The Project Coordinator, OPHI is supervised by the Director, and supervises student workers and graduate assistants.

 OFFICE OF HUMAN RESOURCES